anhduong275/research-papers/LearnTennisFromVideos.md

 - Stage 3: Motion Embedding
   - Input: the corrected motions from stage 2
+  - Output: a diverse range of motions
   - Motion embedding model is based on motion VAE model (MVAE), while adapting like so:
     - Condition on pose features in global coords => prevent global drift
     - Besides predict pose, also predict phase (bc tennis motion is cyclic) (why do we predict - don't we just output the simulation? maybe they do mean outputting some kind of pose)
   - Pose representation is also defined in a similar manner to stage 2's state or action.
 Motion phase is represented using a cyclic variable theta = \[0, 2pi\].

 - Stage 4: High-level motion planning policy
+  - Input: motion embedding from stage 3
+  - Output: novel motions, that allow the characters to ACTUALLY hit the ball to specific target locations
+  - How: take the latents from the motion embedding, combined with joint correction (because output from stage 3 might still contain artifacts, which will affect the ability of character to hit the ball accurately), fixing the eye of character on the ball & forcing a 2-hand grip during a 2-handed swing (these two seem more like from an aesthetic/accuracy POV)
+  - The design of state, reward and training is similar to stage 2

+## Results
+The results are impressive, the system can generate realistic tennis matches with diverse motions, and solo tennis sets.
+Though the system can imitate players to an extent, imitating detailed distinctive player styles is still an area for improvement.
+Estimated motion quality is amazing, thanks to the 3-stage estimation & refinement (stage 1 to 3)

+## How do I rate this paper?
+10/10 for content - I don't understand a lot of it, but the topic is very interesting.
+9/10 for readability - I can grasp the general idea of the paper